wuraolak/Sales-Report-Analysis/README.md

 The goal of this report is to show the sales performance based on their sales figures.
 The report will include:

 - Highest selling product by sales value.
-- Identify product with no sales in the last quarter usint the **left join**.
+- Identify product with no sales in the last quarter usint the **left join function**.
 - Total sales for each product.
 - Number of sales transaction in each region.
 - Total revenue per product.
-- Percentage of total sales contributed by each region using the **case when** and **join** function.
+- Percentage of total sales contributed by each region using the **case when statement** and **join function** function.
 - Monthly sales total for the current year.

-**Data Base Structure**: Records individual sales transactions.
+**Data type structure**: Records individual sales transactions.

-Orderid: INT
+- Orderid: INT
-Customer_id: INT
+- Customer_id: INT
-Product: Varchar(50)
+- Product: Varchar(50)
-Region: Varchar(50)
+- Region: Varchar(50)
-OrderDate: DATETIME
+- OrderDate: DATETIME
-Quantity: INT
+- Quantity: INT
-UnitPrice: Decimal
+- UnitPrice: Decimal
-Revenue: Numeric
+- Revenue: Numeric

 ## SQL Queries